iskolbin/lmergesort/README.md

 * `sort( src, comparator, buffer )`

-Note, you cannot use `src` as `buffer`!
-Also It's possible to pass length of sorting array and offset from where to start.
+**Note, you cannot use `src` as `buffer`**.
+Also It's possible to pass the length of the sorting array and the offset from where to start.

 * `sort( src, comparator, buffer, length )`
 * `sort( src, comparator, buffer, length, offset )`